 The DC industry has made great strides to help individuals save for retirement.
-Unlike their DB counterparts, however, DC participants must determine how to convert their accumulated assets into a steady source of post-retirement income.
-This income needs to deliver against two seemingly incompatible objectives – providing flexibility and also ensuring the income lasts a lifetime.
+Unlike their defined benefit (DB) counterparts, DC participants must determine how to convert their accumulated assets into a steady source of post-retirement income.
+This income needs to deliver against two seemingly incompatible objectives — providing flexibility and also ensuring the income lasts a lifetime.

 To better understand what’s behind these objectives and potential ways to meet them, we asked Don Ezra to share his insights.
 Don spent his working life helping retirement plans to deliver better outcomes for their participants.
 Having graduated from full-time work, he now thinks about the income puzzle from a retiree perspective.

 Don, what do you see as being the key income concerns faced by retirees?

 The concerns tend to start in a budding retiree’s 50s, and they are of two kinds.
 One is psychological: 'what am I going to do?'
 Or sometimes even deeper, for those who are defined by their work: 'who am I?'
 The other is an income-related concern: 'will I outlive my savings?'